-Under Polish law several types of entities can be recognized as AIFs, i.e. (a) a specialized open-end investment fund ("SFIO"), (b) a closed-end investment fund ("FIZ") and (c) an alternative investment company ("ASI"), i.e. a limited liability company, a joint-stock company or a European company; or a limited partnership or limited joint-stock partnership (where the only general partner is a limited liability company, a joint-stock company or a European company), if their only business activity (subject to exceptions) is the collection of assets from investors for the purpose of investing them for those investors and in accordance with their investment policy.
+Under Polish law several types of Polish entities can be recognized as AIFs, i.e. (a) a specialized open end investment fund ("SFIO"), (b) a closed end investment fund ("FIZ") and (c) an alternative investment company ("ASI"), i.e. a Polish limited liability company, a Polish joint stock company or a European company; or a limited partnership or limited joint stock partnership (where the only general partner is a limited liability company, a joint stock company or a European company), if their only business activity (subject to exceptions) is the collection of assets from investors for the purpose of investing them for those investors and in accordance with their investment policy.
+EU and EEA AIFs (provided that the EEA AIFs, as a rule, can be marketed only if their AIFMs act in compliance with AIFMD) are also recognised under the Polish law and the rules on marketing of their shares in Poland reflect AIFMD provisions accompanied with local terms regulating the conditions of marketing.

 The SFIO and the FIZ are managed by the Investment Fund Company ("TFI"), whereas the ASI is managed by the ASI Manager ("ZASI") (hereinafter together as "AIFMs").
 These entities are required to hold a permit issued by the Polish Financial Supervision Authority ("PFSA") or to be registered in the AIFMs register depending on the value of assets under the management (except for TFIs, which are always required to hold a permit to manage the SFIO or FIZ).
 What is more, AIFMs can transfer the management obligations to the AFIMs from the Member State under the management agreement.
-EEA AIFs can be admitted to trading in Poland among professional and, under certain circumstances, individual investors.
+EEA AIFs can be marketed in Poland among professional and, under certain circumstances, retail investors.
+Marketing to retail investors is possible only with regards to the UE/EEA AIFs which obtained the authorisation referred to in Article 5(1) of Regulation (EU) 2015/760 of the European Parliament and of the Council of 29 April 2015 on European long-term investment funds.
 EEA AIFMs may introduce EEA AIFs managed by them to trading in Poland upon a notification served on the PFSA.
 This notification must be provided by the EEA AIFMs home State competent authority and it must include EEA AIF internal regulations and a letter of confirmation stating that the EEA AIFM is authorized to manage EEA AIFs.